HsKA-OSGIS-archive/KarlsruheDamageReport/README.md

 ****************DATABASE CONFIGURATION*****************

-1º Install postgresql with postGIS extension in you computer (for example v.5.5)
+1º Install postgresql with postGIS extension in you computer (for example v.5.5).

-2º Open pgAdminIII and create a new database named "karlsruhedamagereport" (IMPORTANT: name must be the same)
+2º Open pgAdminIII and create a new database named "karlsruhedamagereport" (IMPORTANT: name must be the same).

 3º Restore the database created with "karlsruhedamagereport.backup".
 You can find this file in our configuration_help folder located in our github.